ehall28/happy-gardens/README.md

 ---
 ## Describe the way tasks are allocated and tracked in your project

-    - Shows significant planning for how tasks are planned and tracked, including a full description of the process and of the tools used

 The project was tracked using the list making application, trello (link can be found [here](https://trello.com/b/Wjpd4G0L/two-way-marketplace)).
 The tasks were broken down into categories to better help identify what was currently being worked on and what took priority over other tasks.
-Some larger tasks were split up into checklists to help break down what the was required in implementing a task.
-Such as, for my view task, I added various checklist to help identify which tasks to tackle first.

-- you need to implement something first before another thing ie models before views etc - thats why its structured that way also
+I had three main sections that indicated what needed to be done, what was currently being done and what I had finished.
+Some of the larger tasks were split up into checklists to help break down what was required in implementing a task.
+For example, the different gems to implement was broken up into checklists so I could keep track of what I had installed and when it was working it was able to be checked off.
+I used checklists as well as a [whiteboard](#whiteboard-planning) to keep track of the tasks available for my view sections.
+There were many different views that displayed content and using the whiteboard let me constantly update it with ideas or drawings of how I wanted to display certain items.
+Using trello my tasks were also organised in a way to help structure the overall application.
+The usual flow begins with the routes, then onto the controllers and lastly the view.
+I ordered the tasks that needed to be done in a way that followed this pattern, to ensure I was implementing the correct actions at the correct time.

+---
+### Trello Planning
 ![trello 1](/docs/trello1.png)
 ---
 ![trello 2](/docs/trello2.png)